2015-2016 Club Guide

 - The ICC reviews club funding requests.

 Getting Started and Club UpdatesPaperwork to organize a club can be obtained from Student Life, M2820, at the beginning of each semester.
 For a club to be officially recognized the following paperwork must be completed and returned to Student Life prior to the Club Recognition and Funds Request Meetings.

 Fall semester – new and returning clubs

 - Funds Request form

 - Semester Meeting Information form

 - A constitution which delineates the purpose and structures the activities of the club.

 - A list of all club members with Student ID.
-Student Affairs will verify the student status of each club member.
+Student Affairs will verify the student status of each club member periodically throughout the semester.

 Spring semester – new clubs

 Updates must be submitted if any changes occur at any time throughout the semester.